BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

   "descriptor": "sh(multi(2,02da2f10746e9778dd57bd0276a4f84101c4e0a711f9cfd9f09cde55acbdd2d191,02bfde48be4aa8f4bf76c570e98a8d287f9be5638412ab38dede8e78df82f33fa3))#0pazcr4y"
 }
 ```
-> :warning: **VERSION WARNING:** Some versions of `createmultisig` have allowed entry of public keys or addresses, some have required public keys only.
-Currently, either one seems to be allowed.

 When creating the multisignature address, you list how many signatures are required with the `nrequired` argument (that's "m" in a "m-of-n" multisignature), then you list the total set of possible signatures with the `keys` argument (that's "n").
 Note that the the `keys` entries likely came from different places.
 In this case, we included `$pubkey1` from the local machine and `02bfde48be4aa8f4bf76c570e98a8d287f9be5638412ab38dede8e78df82f33fa3` from a remote machine.

 > :information_source: **NOTE — M-OF-N VS N-OF-N:** This example shows the creation of a simple 2-of-2 multisig.
 If you instead want to create an m-of-n signature where "m < n", you adjust the `nrequired` field and/or the number of signatures in the `keys` JSON object.
 For a 1-of-2 multisig, you'd set `nrequired=1` and also list two keys, while for a 2-of-3 multisig, you'd leave `nrequired=2`, but add one more public key to the `keys` listing.